Is cold email dead? Far from it.

 “I noticed you’re using X, which I know takes over Y hours to set up each time you use it.”

 “I took a look at your site and saw your opt-in box was broken on a few pages, so you’re missing out on a ton of emails.”

 “I was inside your store recently and didn’t see you using X that (Competitor) and (Competitor) are using to get Y result.”

 Once you point out the bad, you get to be the hero and fix it.

 The most important note here: DO NOT SELL YOUR PRODUCT.

 Instead, focus on how to help instead of sell.
-Right now your lead doesn’t care about your product.
-They just want to fix their new problem you just brought up
+Right now, your lead doesn’t care about your product.
+They just want to fix the problem you brought up.

 If we take the examples we just used, you could say:

 “I noticed you’re using X, which I know takes over Y hours to set up each time you use it.
 I can show how to get the same results in 1/8th the time.”